cswank/kcli/README.md

 ## Install

 Binaries are provided [here](https://github.com/cswank/kcli/releases/tag/1.4.1) (windows is not tested).
-If you have go installed you can do:
+If you have go (1.11 or greater) installed you can do:

 ```console
 $ go get -u github.com/cswank/kcli